HeveraletLaidCenx/inochi2d-docs/docs/source/creator/video-export/exporting.rst

 Which video codec to use for export, by default Inochi Creator will try to automatically infer the codec.

-Eg. for H.264 video you'll want to export an mp4 file, with the H.264 codec selected in the list.
+E.g. for H.264 video you'll want to export a mp4 file, with the H.264 codec selected in the list.

 .. warning::